Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - You can look at it by going to the resource homepage and under the `monitoring` tab you can review whether a particular resource is being used
     - If the CPU usage is less than 6% then it can tell you that you can possibly reduce the instance size
     - This way you can determine what the sizing of the resource can be, the catch is that there is always some downtown with changing the size - so this should be tested in the staging environment rather than production
+- **Azure advisor service** from the main dashboard
+    - It can provide recommendations based on cost
+    - For example it can inform about a reserve instance to save on cost over a VM that is running for a long time, but not being utilized